kirfyK/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/README.md

 Definitely watch more, just make sure you know one basic pro-level kickoff.
 They're not hard to do

 ***Do:***
-Play 20 games, paying close attention to your new kickoff technique that you learned from the videos.
+Use this training pack to try out your kickoffs: 2F25-C7AD-8E03-19BC Play 20 games, paying close attention to your new kickoff technique that you learned from the videos.
 Do not worry about winning the game.
 Worry about improving your kickoff.

 **Completion Challenge:**